Faculty

 Donna Tjandra

-I’m a fifth-year Ph.D. student in CSE.
+I obtained my Ph.D. in CSE from U-M in June 2024, and I’m currently a Postdoctoral fellow with Prof. Jenna Wiens.
 My main research interests include developing techniques to leverage electronic health record data and modeling disease progression in the context of semi-competing risks and multiple events.
 Currently, I am working on a project that adapts existing approaches from survival analysis for competing risks to accommodate semi-competing risks and multiple events.
 This work is important in a clinical setting because the techniques I develop can be used to identify those at risk of developing specific diseases well before symptom onset.

 Jung Min Lee